cosmos/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 ```

-We will expose a `RegisterStreamingPlugin` function for the App to register streaming plugins with the App's BaseApp.
+We propose a `RegisterStreamingPlugin` function for the App to register `NewStreamingPlugin`s with the App's BaseApp.
+Streaming plugins can be of `Any` type; therefore, the function takes in an interface vs a concrete type.
+For example, we could have plugins of `ABCIListener`, `WasmListener` or `IBCListener`.
+Note that `RegisterStreamingPluing` function
+is helper function and not a requirement.
+Plugin registration can easily be moved from the App to the BaseApp directly.

 ```go
 // baseapp/streaming.go